grycap/scar/README.md

 * lambda_time: Default maximum execution time of the AWS Lambda function (can be customized with the `-t` parameter in `scar init`).
 * lambda_region: The [AWS region](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) on which the AWS Lambda function will be created
 * lambda_role: The [ARN](http://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) of the IAM Role that you just created in the previous section
 * lambda_timeout_threshold: Default time used to postprocess the container output.
-Also used to avoid getting timeout error in case the execution of the container takes more time than the lambda_time
+Also used to avoid getting timeout error in case the execution of the container takes more time than the lambda_time (can be customized with the `-tt` parameter in `scar init`).

 ## Basic Usage